MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPFile.md

 Yes/No: -Values @{"YesNo" = $false}

-Person/Group (id of user/group in Site User Info List or email of the user, seperate multiple values with a comma): -Values @{"Person" = "user1@domain.com","21"}
+Person/Group (id of user/group in Site User Info List or email of the user, separate multiple values with a comma): -Values @{"Person" = "user1@domain.com","21"}

 Managed Metadata (single value with path to term): -Values @{"MetadataField" = "CORPORATE|DEPARTMENTS|FINANCE"}